tago-io/tcore/plugins/network-actility/README.md

 * **Tag key**: serial
 * **Tag value**: copy the Device EUI in the value of the tag.

+For TagoCore to interpret the payload sent by Actility, you need to go to the device and select the Encoder Stack as Actility LoRaWAN.

 ---
 # Action type: Send downlink to the device
 This integration also add a new action which you can use the send downlink to the device.
 Such as select as type of the action when setting up new actions.